frapplecat/moonup/README.md

 * Go to GitHub and select the repository for the project
 * Navigate to the Settings tab
 * Select Pages from the left hand navigation window
-* Select deploy from a branch under the source drop-down menu
+* Select Deploy from a branch under the source drop-down menu
-* Select main from the branch dropdown menu and press save
+* Select main from the Branch dropdown menu
-* The site has now been deployed but please note that the process may take a few minutes before the site goes live
+* Make sure the /root folder is selected and press save
-* A detailed ribbon display will indicate the successful deployment.
+* The site has now been deployed, it may take a few minutes before it is live
-* The live link can be found here:
+* Here is the deployed link: https://frapplecat.github.io/moonup/

 <br>
 <br>